Seifert69/DikuMUD3/README.md

          Create different stylesheets, e.g. monochrome.
 High contrast. etc.
      Ways to improve the accessible client further.

-   * I would appreciate any world build wanting to create quests to be completed in order to join the various guilds.
+   * I would appreciate any world builder wanting to create quests to be completed in order to join the various guilds.
 Right now there are four base teachers and they'll help you out for the first 10-20 levels.
 So some low level quest that e.g. gives access to the thieves guild, the paladin's guild, etc.